janishutz/BiogasControllerApp/README.md

 <div id="donate" align="center">
     <a href="https://store.janishutz.com/donate" target="_blank"><img src="https://store-cdn.janishutz.com/static/support-me.jpg" width="150px"></a>
 </div>

+BiogasControllerApp has just received a major rewrite, where I focused on code-readability, documentation and stability.
+The documentation in the code is aimed at beginners and does contain some unnecessary extra comments

+If you are here to read the code, the files you are most likely looking for can be found in the `biogascontrollerapp/lib` folder.
+If you want to understand and have a look at all of the application, start with the `biogascontrollerapp.py` file in the `biogascontrollerapp` folder

+# Features

 ***LOOKING FOR A MacOS BUILD MAINTAINER!
 You may follow the official build instructions on the kivy.org website.
 All other materials should already be included in this repository***

 ## FEATURES